Frederik Bjørn Christensen

 Ph.D. candidate, Copenhagen Business School

 I am a Ph.D. candidate at the Department of Economics at Copenhagen Business School.
+From September 2023, I will be a Postdoc at the Department of Economics at the Stockholm School of Economics.

 My research interests are macroeconomics, public policy, demography, welfare, and inequality.
 My work combines computational models and micro data to analyze pertinent policy issues.